HC quashes all orders passed to convert Jaya's residence as memorial, wonders if it is not one memorial too many | Law-Order

 - India

+Senior AIADMK leader and former minister D Jayakumar said the decision to convert the posh bungalow, ''which is like a temple for us,'' into a memorial was in line with the desire of party workers and the people.
+The party will decide at the appropriate time the possible next course of action, he told reporters here.

-The compensation amount, which the government had deposited in a lower court pursuant to the award, is liable to be returned with all accrued interest to the government, the judge said.
+The court said the compensation amount, which the government had deposited in a lower court pursuant to the award, is liable to be returned with all accrued interest to the government.

 ''In a state where the substantial number of its populace is struggling for a dignified life under the Constitution, for whom Part III and Part IV of the Constitution are yet to become relevant, the court may not remain insensitive and play Dhridarashtra (the visually impaired king and father of Kauravas in Mahabharatha) when the Government decides to divert crores of public money mindlessly.
 Has not the cry of the citizens reached the powers that be?'' the judge wondered.
 Part III of the Constitution deals with fundamental rights, while part IV relates to directive principles of state policy.